GRAD Cincinnati Programs

 Our College Counselors encourage, guide, and support students to make sure no one falls through the cracks in their pursuit of college.

 Summer Institutes also expose our high school students to college campuses over two summers.
-Up to $4000 in scholarships will be awarded to a student who maintains a 93% attendance rate, has a minimum 2.5 grade average, and meets other program requirements.
+Up to $1500 in scholarships will be awarded to a student who maintains a 93% attendance rate, has a minimum 2.7 grade average, completes the formal scholarship application process, and meets other program requirements.
+(The GRAD Scholarship is only available to Western Hills University High School and Robert A. Taft Information Technology High School students)